catid/ansible/README.md

 ./full_setup.sh
 ```

-This will request the server login password at the start, and at a certain point the computers will reboot and prompt for enrolling a MOK key for the Nvidia drivers if they are not set up yet.
+At a certain point the computers will reboot and prompt for enrolling a MOK key for the Nvidia drivers if they are not set up yet.
 After that point it should run unattended.

 # Regular maintenance